Battleground (short story): Film and TV adaptations

 "Battleground" was converted to a teleplay by Richard Christian Matheson for the television series Nightmares & Dreamscapes.
 Originally airing on Wednesday July 12, 2006, the episode was directed by Brian Henson and starred William Hurt as Renshaw the assassin.
 There is no dialogue in the entire episode.

 The episode featured a longer ending than the short story, in which Renshaw is attacked again and makes it out of the penthouse for a final showdown in the elevator shaft with an angry plastic commando (played by an uncredited Bill Barretta).
 Renshaw defeats the final commando, only to find it has armed a thermonuclear weapon that then explodes and kills him.

-At several points during the televised episode, the killer Zuni fetish doll from the "Amelia" segment of the 1975 television movie Trilogy of Terror can be spotted as part of Renshaw's trophy collection.
-This is an homage to Richard Matheson, the father of Richard Christian Matheson and the author of Trilogy of Terror.
-The episode also has a similar plot and structure to Richard Matheson's classic 1961 episode of The Twilight Zone, "The Invaders" which presents a similar sort of battle between a silent protagonist and miniature attackers.

-In the short story, Renshaw's written response to the tiny plastic soldiers' demand for surrender is "NUTS", the response given by General Anthony McAuliffe to the Germans during the Battle of the Bulge.
-His written response was changed to "SCREW YOU!" in the televised episode.

-Several film shots and action scenes remind of famous war/action movies.
-So William Hurt has his head in the pool at waterline like Martin Sheen in Apocalypse Now at the end.
-The last surviving toy soldier has an "army of one" look and attitude like Rambo and the elevator scenes bear strong similarities with the Die Hard movie fight scenes.

 The story was also made into an animated short film, Srazhenie (Сражение - meaning "Battle"; see External Links below) by the Soviet Kievnauchfilm studio in 1986, directed by Mikhail Titov.

-The concept of a person being attacked and killed by group of living green plastic soldiers was also featured in the Darkroom anthology horror/thriller series' 1981 episode "Siege of 31 August".

-A similar concept made it to the screen in the films Tales from the Hood (1995) and Small Soldiers (1998), as well as the song Little Guns (1983) by Oingo Boingo.
+A similar concept was used in the 1981 anthology series Darkroom.
+The segment, titled "The Siege of 31 August," involved a Vietnam Vet turned farmer that discovers the army men he purchased for his son have come to life.